theoyjy/theojyj.github.io/Knowledge/Effective (Modern) C++.md

 >2.
 Not defined whether should release the resource when you're done using it, i.e. if the pointer owns the thing it points to
 >3.
 Can't be sure should we use `delete` or other destruction functions
 >4.
 Even we figure it out that need to apply `delete`, should be extra careful to decide `delete` or `delect[]`, misuse would lead to undefined behaviors
->5.
-Difficult to ensure you perform the destruction exactly once along every path in the code.
+>5. **Difficult to ensure you perform the destruction exactly once along every path** in the code.
 Missing a path leads to resources leaks, while doing the destruction more than once leads to undefined behaviors
 >6.
-Can't tell if a pointer dangles, i.e. it points to memory that no longer holds the object the pointer is supposed to point to
+Can't tell if a **pointer dangles**, i.e. it points to memory that no longer holds the object the pointer is supposed to point to

 ## 18 `std::unique_ptr`